This hike will be rescheduled at a later date due to the continued closure of the National Forest in which Icehouse Canyon is located.

 From the 210 Freeway extension, driving west: In Upland, exit Mountain Ave./Mt.
 Baldy Exit, Exit 54.
 Turn right and proceed north on Mountain Ave.
 Drive 5 miles to Mt.
 Baldy Road.
 Turn right (north) and after 5 miles you pass the Angles National Forest Mt.
 Baldy Visitor Center in Mt.
 Baldy Village.
 Continue 1.5 miles to the Icehouse Canyon entrance.
 Veer right and park in the large parking area.

-The parking lot can get full on weekends.
+The parking lot can get full on weekends hence the early start time as well as recommending carpooling.

 What to Bring: